 The Bachelor of Arts in Theology degree completion program helps students expand their knowledge of the Catholic faith and develop the skills needed to competently explain the essential teachings of the Catholic Church using Sacred Scripture, Sacred Tradition, magisterial documents, and significant texts.

-- Submit program application and $25 application fee.
+- Submit program application and $25 application fee (fee is waived through December 31, 2022).

 Those who submit official transcripts with credits earned in the past five years must have at least a 2.0 GPA from the most recent accredited issuing institution.
 If the overall GPA is below a 2.0, the student must successfully complete a first course at CDU with a grade of 2.0 or higher before being accepted into the program and applying for federal financial aid.

-Students with official transcripts that are over five years old must successfully complete (2.0 grade or higher) the first course at CDU before being accepted into the program and applying for federal financial aid.
-CDU reserves the right to deny admission to students with more than three transcripts.
+Students with official transcripts that are over five years old must successfully complete a first course at CDU with a grade of 2.0 or higher before being accepted into the program and applying for federal financial aid.
+CDU reserves the right to deny admission to students with more than three transcripts from different institutions.

-By the end of the BA in Theology program, a student:
+By the end of the program, the student will be able to:

-- Exhibits an understanding of how Catholic theology informs the Christian vocation in the world.
+- Exhibit an understanding of how Catholic theology informs the Christian vocation in the world to serve the common good, defend the dignity and transcendence of the human person, and apply principles of moral living.

-- Exhibits a capacity to explain and apply the relationship between faith and reason within upper-level courses and to explain the role of philosophy in the study of theology.
+- Exhibit a capacity to explain and utilize philosophy in the study of theology.

-- Integrates the basic teachings of Catholic theology, including moral, spiritual, and sacramental theology, and Church history to enable students to evaluate and respond with clarity to contemporary challenges.
+- Integrate knowledge of Church history and the teachings of Catholic theology, including through Church documents, to evaluate and clearly respond to contemporary challenges.

 |English Language Arts||9 credit hours|